 The baby boomers were hitting their teens and early twenties, just the age where they question everything.
-“Children are to be seen but not heard” was an idea of the past and changes in society allowed them, actually encouraged them, to speak up.
-There was a general prosperity as the country recovered from the austerity of WWII, and parents were out to spoil their children.
+“Children are to be seen but not heard” was an idea of the past, and changes in society allowed them, actually encouraged them, to speak up.
+There was general prosperity as the country recovered from the austerity of WWII, and parents were out to spoil their children.

 Most of all, music became easier to find.
 Phonographs, transistor radios, and television shows delivered the newest sounds weekly.
 Where radio music was just “played” before, DJs developed their own style.
-Top 20 lists grew and there was a list for every flavor and style of Rock.
+Top 20 lists grew, and there was a list for every flavor and style of Rock.
 A crank the radio dial could bring any type.